jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

       A developer need not worry on the complex details of Servlet APIs, and can develop and structure business logic to route requests/responses through Spring Core MVC.

    * **Spring Web Webflux**

       Spring Web Webflux is mostly suited for reactive applications - applications that are concerned with data streams and propagation of change.
 It handles requests asynchornously.
 Webflux applications rely on notifications systems(depend on others as well) to let know when a stage of the request processing is over, so that the next stage can start processing.
 This makes the previous stage available for other requests.

 * **Aspect Oriented Programming (AOP)** :
-   AOP is a way of writing more modular code by spearating cross-module concerns.
+   AOP is a way of writing more modular code by separating cross-module concerns.
 Without AOP, applications would most likely have scattered and duplicated code across the application.
 For example, Security of an application, may be checking that the current user is valid admin, can happen across many different modules in the application.

       ```
       void someSensitiveOperation() {